PurpleBriar/Visio_Rules_Engine/README.md

 # Visio_Rules_Engine

 ## Overview
 This project includes an implementation of a simple rule engine that determines whether a person qualifies for a given product and sets the interest rate and disqualification status for the person based on predefined rules.
 The rulebase is designed to be easily updated, with rules defined and implemented separately from the code that executes them.
+The rules described in the problem statement have been implemented in the file ***JSON_Rules.json:***, along with an additional rule to illustrate the rule base's extensibility.

 ## Instructions
 The code is written in Python (Python 3) and can be run from the command line.
 To add new rules, update the file ***JSON_Rules.json:***  using the format for existing rules.
 See **Contents** section for details.